Jurk06/Breast-Cancer-Prediction-/README.md

 # [Applying different machine learning models in predicting the breast cancer among the women of different region and different age.](https://www.kaggle.com/jurk06/breast-cancer-classification)
-To build a breast cancer classifier on an Breast Cancer Winscoin dataset that can accurately classify as benign or malignant.
+ **Problem Statements** :- To build a breast cancer classifier on an Breast Cancer Winscoin dataset that can accurately classify tumor as benign or malignant based on the dataset given by here.

+ **Real-world/Business objectives and constraints**:- The probelm we have to look in the prespective as mentioned below.
+ * Interpretability is important.
+ * Errors can be very costly.
+ * Probability of a data-point belonging to each class is needed.

 # Content
     • Introduction
     * Who ay risk?